Pikachu-345/ai-article-scraper-enhancer/README.md

-# BeyondChats Article Enhancement System
+# Article Enhancement System

-A full-stack application that scrapes articles from BeyondChats blog, enhances them using AI (Groq LLM), and displays them in a beautiful responsive UI.
+A full-stack application that scrapes articles from blog articles, enhances them using AI (Groq LLM), and displays them in a beautiful responsive UI.

 ## 🌟 Features

-- **Web Scraping**: Automated scraping of articles from BeyondChats blog using Puppeteer
+- **Web Scraping**: Automated scraping of articles from blog articles using Puppeteer
 - **RESTful API**: Full CRUD operations for articles with MongoDB storage
 - **AI Enhancement**: Google search integration + competitor analysis + LLM-powered content optimization
 - **Modern UI**: React frontend with glassmorphism design, dark gradients, and smooth animations